-There are a number of current rheumatology-related clinical trials at Washington University.
+There are a number of current rheumatology-related clinical studies at Washington University.

 What is a clinical trial?